Zod Showcase

 Nested Objects

-Zod validates nested objects recursively.
-Try setting email to a non-email string to see built-in string validator errors.
+Zod supports nesting objects and validates them recursively.
+Try setting email in the example JSON input to a non-email string to see built-in string validator errors.

 Schema